spiceai/cookbook/federation/README.md

 -- Query the accelerated Dremio source select * from dremio_source_accelerated;

--- Perform an aggregation query that combines data from S3, PostgreSQL, and Dremio WITH all_sales AS (
+-- Perform an aggregation query that combines data from S3 and Dremio WITH all_sales AS (
   SELECT sales FROM s3_source_accelerated
   UNION ALL